 The rules take some serious study.
 Super Touring is not a class for the budget conscious.
 The cars can become expensive, as can the consumables.

-Spec Touring Resources
+Super Touring Resources

 Questions and Answers to Feed Your Curiosity

-Latest Spec Touring News Around The Country
+Latest Super Touring News Around The Country

 What Super Touring Competitors Say